 When I speak to the older generation, they say they never really celebrated Valentine’s Day.
-However, in care homes I like to celebrate this occasion, as it’s a good theme to base activities on throughout February, especially when you interpret the sharing of love as a more inclusive activity.
+However, in care homes, I like to celebrate this occasion as it’s a good theme to base activities on throughout February, especially when you interpret the sharing of love as a more inclusive activity.

-Fast Friendships: A twist on speed dating, gather the residents together, two per table, to socialise, after five minutes ring the bell and then they move and socialise with the next table.
-Use The Daily Sparkle to prompt conversation, or make your own topic cards.
+Fast Friendships: A twist on speed dating – gather the residents together, two per table, to socialise.
+After five minutes ring the bell and then they move and socialise with the next table.
+Use the Daily Sparkle to prompt conversation, or make your own topic cards.
 This activity may be the beginning of some blossoming friendships!

 Married Couples: Organise a special meal for any married couples in your home.
 Can the chef prepare their favourite dishes?
 Decorate the dining area like an elegant restaurant.
 It can be hard when your husband/wife is in care, so any opportunity for a sense of normality in their lives will be appreciated.

-Different Connections: You could also choose to celebrate other loves too – such as parenthood, and invite in children, siblings, friendships or even the staff.
+Different Connections: You could also choose to celebrate other loves – such as parenthood, and invite in children, siblings, friendships or even the staff.
 Maybe a key staff member could have a meal with a resident who they have a special bond with.

-Sending Cards and Flowers: You could send cards to the residents, but think carefully about what message you are writing inside, a selection of colourful flowers tied in a ribbon always goes down a treat. (rather than a typical red rose).
+Sending Cards And Flowers: You could send cards to the residents, but think carefully about what message you are writing inside.
+A selection of colourful flowers tied in a ribbon always goes down a treat (rather than a typical red rose).